sysghent/plant-pot/README.md

 The Pico board also has multiple PIO peripherals.
 This is a programmable input/output peripheral that can be used to implement custom protocols and control devices.

 Creating a PWM output with the PIO peripheral requires more work but may offer higher performance than using the standard PWM hardware.
-See [Embassy's official example](https://github.com/embassy-rs/embassy/blob/main/examples/rp235x/src/bin/pio_pwm.rs) for the RP2040.
+See [Embassy's official example](https://github.com/embassy-rs/embassy/blob/main/examples/rp235x/src/bin/pio_pwm.rs).

 ## On-Board LED